mujiezhang/SOS-independent-prophages/README.md

 ### 1. Prophage categorization

 - We use the pipeline we developed, PSOSP, to classify prophages into SOS-dependent prophages (SdP), SOS-uncertain prophages (SuPs), and SOS-independent prophages (SiPs).
-The PSOSP scripts and usage instructions are available at https://github.com/mujiezhang/PSOSP.
-The PSOSP web server is available at: https://vee-lab.sjtu.edu.cn/PSOSP/index.html.
+- The PSOSP scripts and usage instructions are available at https://github.com/mujiezhang/PSOSP.
+- The PSOSP web server is available at: https://vee-lab.sjtu.edu.cn/PSOSP/index.html.

 ### 2. vOTU clustering based on ANI

-- 我们使用CheckV提供的[pipeline](https://bitbucket.org/berkeleylab/checkv/src/master/)进行了本文中vOTU的聚类，该pipeline基于all-versus-all BLASTn search和Leiden algorithm，following MIUViG guidelines (95% average nucleotide identity (ANI); 85% aligned fraction (AF)
+- We clustered vOTUs using the [CheckV pipeline](https://bitbucket.org/berkeleylab/checkv/src/master/), based all-versus-all BLASTn search and Leiden algorithm，following MIUViG guidelines (95% average nucleotide identity (ANI); 85% aligned fraction (AF)
   - step1: all-vs-all blastn
     ```
     makeblastdb -in all_virus.fna -dbtype nucl -out all_virus